Investigación sobre Glaucoma en el Clínic

 Research focuses on the following lines:

-• Inflammatory factors involved in uveitic glaucoma.
+• Inflammatory factors that cause uveitic glaucoma.

-• 24-hour intraocular pressure monitoring.
+• 24-hour monitoring of intraocular pressure.

 • Effectiveness of new drainage devices.

-• Real-world data and knowledge-based health systems.
+• Real-world data and Knowledge-based health systems.

-• Use of artificial intelligence for early detection of glaucoma.
+• Use of Artificial Intelligence for early detection of glaucoma.

 Clinical research